rkonovalov/advancedlogger/README.md

 ```
 Every time we need to check that some log level is enabled.
 And we are forced to write some excessive code.

+AdvancedLogger Intended to solve this problems.
+AdvancedLogger auto checks log level before call log function.
+If log level is not enabled AdvancedLogger won't to call log function.

 ## Examples
-In next example you can see typical initialization and usage of AdvancedLogger
+In the next example you can see typical initialization and usage of AdvancedLogger

 ### Initialization
 ```java